Fees and funding

 There are many different funding and scholarship opportunities for PhD research students in Politics.

-The University of Sheffield Faculty of Social Sciences has funding for a range of PhD scholarships for 2021/22 entry.
+The University of Sheffield Faculty of Social Sciences has funding for a range of PhD scholarships.
 These include ESRC White Rose Doctoral Training Partnership (DTP) and Faculty scholarships.

-Applications for PhD scholarships for the 2021/22 academic year will re-open later in the year.
-Please keep checking this page for more information.
+Applications for PhD scholarships for the 2021/22 academic year are now closed.
+Please keep checking this page for more information about 2022/23

 We strongly encourage PhD applications in the following broad areas:

 Education Childhood and Youth